rankutah/blog/sites/rank-utah/content/spotlights/free-movie-night-in-south-jordan-ut-zip-up-some-fun.md

 ---
 ![](/media/Screenshot%202025-06-16%20at%203.30.48%E2%80%AFPM.png)

-## Beddy’s Zipper Bedding Big League Movie Night  with Giveaways & Surprises
+## Beddy’s Zipper Bedding Movie Night  with Giveaways & Surprises

 RSVP Today!
 Field Seating for You + up to 5 Friends